Email infrastructure for agents that talk to other agents

 How MultiMail solves this

-MultiMail gives each agent its own mailbox with an Ed25519 signing key pair generated at creation time.
-Every outbound message automatically carries X-MultiMail-Agent-Id, X-MultiMail-Signature, and X-MultiMail-Timestamp headers.
-The signature covers the timestamp and message body, making tampering detectable in transit.
-The /.well-known/multimail-signing-key endpoint publishes each mailbox's public key, so any receiving agent — regardless of framework or organization — can verify the sender's identity with a single HTTP GET and no pre-shared secret.
+MultiMail gives each agent its own mailbox.
+Every outbound message automatically carries an X-MultiMail-Identity header — an ECDSA P-256 signed claim (a base64url payload plus a base64url signature) covering the operator and mailbox identity, the oversight mode, the agent's capabilities, and the AI-generated flag.
+Because the claim is signed, tampering with any field is detectable without trusting the From header.
+The /.well-known/multimail-signing-key endpoint publishes MultiMail's signing public key, so any receiving agent — regardless of framework or organization — can verify the sender's identity claim with a single HTTP GET and no pre-shared secret.
+A recipient can also paste the header into https://multimail.dev/verify#<header-value> to check it in a browser.
 Monitored oversight mode is the default recommendation for agent-to-agent flows: agents send without blocking, human account owners receive notifications, and every exchange is logged to the immutable audit trail.
 Tighten to gated_send for pipelines that trigger irreversible downstream actions.

 1